Daduhe Road station

 Daduhe Road (大渡河路 (Dàdùhé Lù)) is an interchange station on Line 13 and Line 15 of the Shanghai Metro.
 It is located in Putuo District.

 On 30 December 2012, Line 13 began providing service from to the west to to the east.
-However, this did not include the or Daduhe Road stations.
-This station opened on 1 November 2014.
+However, this did not include the or this station.

+Line 13 has a storage track at this station.
+After the section from Jinshajiang Road station to Jinyun Road station opened on 30 December 2012, Line 13 used this storage track for single-track operation between this station and Jinshajiang Road station because Jinshajiang Road station did not have the conditions for train turnback.
+However, since there was no platform on the storage track, the station could not carry passengers in the direction of Jinshajiang Road, therefore the station did not have the conditions for opening.
+The opening of this station was postponed until 1 November 2014.